rifatrakib/django-analyzr/README.md

 #### <time datetime="2021-07-19 20:45:00">July 19, 2021 - 20:45</time>

 11. Create a modal displaying some statistical information about the data, style it and add modal behaviors.
-The basic style and behavior are handled with `Semantic UI`, I have used a few custom styles to modify the looks.
+The basic style and behavior are handled with [`Semantic UI`](https://semantic-ui.com/introduction/getting-started.html), I have used a few custom styles to modify the looks.

 12. Modify titles over each types of charts in the `utils.py` file.
 Create new HTML template to add new records in the database from the user.
 Authentication system will be built later.

+### Create record adding mechanism

+#### <time datetime="2021-07-19 23:50:00">July 19, 2021 - 23:50</time>

+13. Add the `add.html` file and create a view function `add_purchase_view` to render it.
+This page will allow a user to add a new sales record to the database, which will affect the graph on the `main.html` page.

+14. Fill up the `navbar.html` to create a working navigation bar for the entire website.
+This is included in the `base.html` to render it to any template which extends `base.html`.
+This creates a nice navigation panel for us to navigate through different pages.

+15. With this, we have a working website which allows us to store new sales data and views stats of sales based on number of sales for different items and selling price on daily basis.